pedropro/object_recognition_demo/README.md

 If you are interested in the used dataset, refer to:

 [3] K. Lai, L. Bo, X. Ren, and Dieter Fox.
-A Large-Scale Hierarchical Multi-View RGB-D Object Dataset In IEEE International Conference on Robotics and Automation (ICRA), May 2011.
+A Large-Scale Hierarchical Multi-View RGB-D Object Dataset.
+In IEEE International Conference on Robotics and Automation (ICRA), May 2011.

 HW Requirements